groundlight/python-sdk/README.md

 ### Installation

-The package is published to our [internal pypi repository](https://github.com/positronix-ai/packaging/tree/main/aws), so you can install it with tools like `pip` or `poetry`.
+[Make sure you have internal pypi credentials set up](https://github.com/positronix-ai/tools/blob/main/internal-pip-login.sh), and then install with `pip` or `poetry`.

 ```Bash
 # pip